-Using only hourly data, CorrSTN achieves the best values in the metrics of MAE, RMSE and MAPE on the highway traffic flow and metro crowd flow datasets.
-With the input being periodic data (hourly, daily, weekly), the predictive performance of our model outperforms the state-of-the-art method ASTGNN(p).
-Especially on the HZME (outflow) dataset, our model CorrSTN outperforms the latest model ASTGNN(p) by 12.7\%, 14.4\% and 27.4\% in the metrics of MAE, RMSE and MAPE, respectively.
+With only hourly data, CorrSTN achieves superior performance in the metrics of MAE, RMSE, and MAPE on both the highway traffic flow and metro crowd flow datasets.
+We further enhance the predictive performance by using periodic data (hourly, daily or weekly) as input to our model.
+Thus, our model has the ability to outperform the state-of-the-art method ASTGNN(p).
+In the following, we will give detailed comparisons and analyses of these baselines and our model.

-To clearly state the importance of correlation information, we compare CorrSTN with these methods without correlation information, including VAR, SVR, LSTM, DCRNN, STGCN, ASTGCN, STSGCN and ASTGNN.
-The neural network-based models achieve considerable improvement over traditional time-series models, which indicates that neural network-based and graph-based methods can effectively extract traffic flow features.
-Our model with correction information further enhances the forecasting ability and outperforms all methods on all datasets.